 Ingredients

-- 2 1/2 cups chicken stock/broth divided
+- 2 1/2 cups chicken broth preferably low sodium, divided

 - 2 cups whole milk